 Fiori di Zucca

 Battered zucchini flowers stuffed with mozzarella and anchovies.
 When my mum introduced me to eating flowers for the first time I was actually kind of surprised.
 But I am telling you, you will fall in love with those zucchini flowers!

 Another snack you can grab virtually all over the city.
 It is basically slices of pizza, often put together as a sandwich.

 Simple pasta with pecorino cheese, salt and pepper.

 A popular beef dish with prosciutto.

 The typical breakfast eaten at the coffee bars in the morning.
 Please note: there is NO “to-go” culture in Italy.
 You drink your coffee at the bar.
 And I totally agree with it: if we do not have 5 minutes of our time for a coffee, there is something wrong.
 The Italian cornetto is similar to the French croissant.
 But it is a bit sweeter and the texture is a bit thicker.
 I love the plain one but usually it also comes filled with jam or chocolate.

-Special thanks to Christian Niedermueller and Olivia Lennox-King, whose pictures I was allowed to use here!
+Special thanks to Christian Niedermueller and Olivia Lennox-King, who contributed some pictures for this article!